Special educational needs and disabilities

 Most students’ needs are met by the teacher in the lesson through Quality First Teaching.
 All staff have received some training in special needs provision and many have attended courses related to teaching their own subject to special needs students.
 In addition some staff are trained to administer diagnostic tests and reading, spelling and handwriting programmes.

 For most lessons, students with learning difficulties are in smaller classes and often have in-class support.
 This support is not usually targeted at one student only, but enables extra help to be given to all students in the class by the class teacher as well as the teaching assistant.
 Students are encouraged and helped to access as much of the normal curriculum as possible and to become increasingly independent in their learning.
 Some students will be withdrawn from lessons on a regular basis for 1:1 or small group sessions.
-Many students have made excellent progress through Paired Reading and ARROW tuition.
-Other computerised learning programmes are also available such as Lexia, Bedrock Learning and My Maths.
+Many students have made excellent progress through Paired Reading and IDL tuition.
+Other computerised learning programmes are also available such as Bedrock Learning and Mathswatch.

 Click below to read our SEND policy and see our school information report below for more detailed information regarding SEN provision at Diss High School.